 The Camargue, South of France

 The Camargue is a wonderfully unspoiled wetland area in the South of France, situated less than two hours from Marseilles Airport.
-It is famed for it’s world renowned White Horses.
+It is famed for its world renowned White Horses.
 They are an absolute joy to photograph, especially when in groups of ten or more.
 The area is also home to a wide array of wetland birdlife of which the Pink Flamingos and Grey Herons are the most accessible.
-March has been selected as we wish to avoid the severe heat and extremely bright conditions normally associated with the South of France.
-The weather should be similar to that of typical British summertime.
-This trip has now run successfully for several years and has now been honed to virtual perfection.
+March has been selected as we wish to avoid the severe heat and extremely bright and very busy conditions normally associated with the South of France.
+The weather should be similar to that of a typical British summer.
+This trip has now run successfully for no less than twelve years and has now been honed to virtual perfection.
 The horses demonstrate that they love their freedom and the guardians (the riders of the saddled horses) have become expert at creating stunning opportunities for us.

 Photograph White Horses in the Sea

 We will have two, approximately two-hour-long sessions photographing a group ten or so Camargue White Horses, both trotting and sometimes galloping through a large shallow lake adjoining the sea.
 They are skilfully driven towards our waiting cameras by riders on horseback.
 These riders are extremely adept at keeping to the side of the horses and therefore not appearing in your photographs.
-They will continue the sessions until the horses tire.
+They will continue the sessions until the horses begin to tire.
+They are given a good rest between each run and you will see that they absolutely love their freedom from their regular enclosure.
+Their energy levels and their efforts to be the fastest through the water are wonderful to observe.
+They are a very competitive animal.
 There will be several drives with the horses coming directly towards you, and also several drives with the horses running across your field of view.
 You will regularly be only a few metres away from your elegant subjects.
 They look absolutely fabulous with the water splashing all around them.
-We plan to photograph early morning and late afternoon, in order to take pictures when the light is at it’s best.
+We plan to photograph early morning and late afternoon, in order to take pictures when the light is at its best.
+Photographing the horses when the sun breaks the horizon behind them is a magical time.

 Photograph White Horses in the Marshes